Robust Low-Cost Drone Detection and Classification in Low SNR Environments: Materials

 To facilitate future model development, we provide our resulting dataset\footnote{\url{https://www.kaggle.com/datasets/sgluege/noisy-drone-rf-signal-classification-v2}} along with a code example\footnote{\url{https://github.com/sgluege/noisy-drone-rf-signal-classification-v2}} to load and inspect the data.
 The dataset consists of the non-overlapping signal vectors of $2^{20}$ samples, corresponding to $\approx 74.9$\,ms at $14$\,MHz.

-As described in Sec.~\ref{sec:data_preprocessing}, the drone signals were mixed with noise.
+As described in Sec.~\ref{sec:data_preprocessing}, the drone signals were mixed with noise (cf.~Eqs. $1$-$3$).
 More specifically, $50\%$ of the drone signals were mixed with Labnoise (Bluetooth + Wi-Fi + Amplifier) and $50\%$ with Gaussian noise.
-In addition, we created a separate noise class by mixing Labnoise and Gaussian noise in all possible combinations (i.e., Labnoise $+$ Labnoise, Labnoise $+$ Gaussian noise, Gaussian noise $+$ Labnoise, and Gaussian noise $+$ Gaussian noise).
+In the same way we created a single noise class by mixing Labnoise and Gaussian noise in all possible combinations (i.e., Labnoise $+$ Labnoise, Labnoise $+$ Gaussian noise, Gaussian noise $+$ Labnoise, and Gaussian noise $+$ Gaussian noise).
+This mixing was done as for the drone signals using Eq.~$3$.
+For instance, in case of a Labnoise $+$ Gaussian noise mix, $\hat{x}$ refers to a Labnoise vector and $\hat{n}$ to a generated Gaussian noise vector.

 For the drone signal classes, as for the noise class, the number of samples for each \gls{snr} level was evenly distributed over the interval of \glspl{snr} $\in [-20, 30]$\,dB in steps of $2$\,dB, i.e., $679$-$685$ samples per \gls{snr} level.
 The resulting number of samples per class is given in Tab.~\ref{tab:class_stats_dev_dataset}.

 In our previous work \cite{Gluege2023} we found an advantage in using the spectrogram representation of the data compared to the \gls{iq} representation, especially at low \glspl{snr} levels.
 Therefore, we transform the raw \gls{iq} signals by computing the spectrum of each sample with consecutive Fourier transforms with non-overlapping segments of length $1024$ for the real and imaginary parts of the signal.
 That is, the two \gls{iq} signal vectors ($[2 \times 2^{20}]$) are represented as two matrices ($[2 \times 1024 \times 1024]$).
 Fig.~\ref{fig:input_samples} shows four samples of the dataset at different \glspl{snr}.
 Note that we have plotted the log power spectrogram of the complex spectrum $\hat{y}_{\mathrm{fft}}$ as